Rogers Park man shot ‘execution style’ while walking dogs, neighbor says

 Police are investigating the crime as a possible armed robbery, but neighbors say Watts had an iPhone on him that wasn't stolen.
 Those who live in this neighborhood are hoping for a quick arrest.

 "There are a lot of good leads and hopefully we can have enough information to apprehend the person who did this horrible deed," Ald.
-Ward said.
+Moore said.